 The Art of Asking Questions

-Getting the right answers is not just your student’s responsibility.
+Getting the right answers is not just your child’s responsibility.
 Much of his success depends on the questions you ask him.
 And HOW you ask them.

 Research on reading comprehension shows undisputed benefits from asking questions.
 Questions help students of all ages comprehend content, and students who use questions learn more subject matter than students who do not use questions.
 Questioning also helps students discover their own ideas; it gives them an opportunity to explore and to sharpen critical thinking skills.

 This is not news to most homeschooling parents.
 We all ask questions, right?
 And we certainly answer enough of them in a day!
 But even veteran homeschool teachers might need to question their questioning skills every now and then.